 How to fix "Failed to enumerate objects in the container.
 Access is denied" – Cannot Change Folder Permissions.

-To take the ownership and assign full control permissions to a folder (or file) in Windows 10/8/7:
+Use the instructions below to take the ownership and assign full control permissions to almost any protected folder (or file) in Windows 10/8/7: *

 1. Open Command Prompt as Administrator.
 To do that: